-The school talks about ‘Learning Adventurously’ and students are encouraged to “live by the Akeley Wood community values of Be More Goose," which highlights this school’s flexible approach to education.
+The school talks about ‘Learning Adventurously’ and students are encouraged to be the best version of themselves.
+Whatever their talent, it is celebrated, and the school doesn’t expect all students to excel in the same areas and takes a flexible approach to education.
 It’s a school where parents can expect their child to discover new interests, push their boundaries, and have plenty of fun (there’s also a fair bit of tree climbing and campfires too!)
 It’s this approach that means Akeley Wood is so well suited to students of all abilities.

 As the school says:

 “Distinctively, at Akeley we take children with a broad range of abilities, and we support them in recognising and achieving their personal goals.
 We do not expect them to conform to a certain mould; rather we encourage them to thrive in an environment where independence and individuality is celebrated.
 Our students are given the freedom to find their distinct voice, and to flourish in their diversity, ultimately becoming whoever they want to be.”